Top 10 emotional (and mental health) benefits of yoga

 4. Parasympathetic Nervous System

 Emotions are energy in motion.
 They are associated with an accompanying thought.
 If you worry or are stressed about your child, your bank statement, your work or your car.
 That worried thought or those fearful thoughts will signal to your nervous system that there's something "out there" to be afraid of.
 This will switch on the chemicals that tell you "Be Alert!"
 "Danger!" which create more stressful emotions.
-When you do kaiut yoga regularly, you gain emotional benefits as you are telling your system to relax.
+When you do Kaiut yoga regularly, you gain emotional benefits as you are telling your system to relax.
 You are letting your body know it is safe.
 And so you deactivate your sympathetic (fight, flight or freeze) nervous system.
-And as you move over to your parasympathetic nervous system (rest and restore) you will immediately feel the emotional change as you relax.
+And as you move over to your parasympathetic nervous system (rest and restore) you will immediately feel the emotions and mental activity change as you relax.

 5. Get Better Sleep

 The Sleep Health Foundation claims that 1 in 3 people suffer from mild insomnia.
 If you are not sleeping well, you wake up unrefreshed.
 You go about your day already tired.
 You are more likely to be stressed, get anxious, lose your temper or worry about things.
 This will affect how well you sleep.
 And so the cycle of poor sleep is established.
-Going to a kaiut yoga class and learning how to deeply relax, to find that point between wakefulness and sleepiness gives you more access to a good nights sleep.
+Going to a Kaiut yoga class and learning how to deeply relax, to find that point between wakefulness and sleepiness gives you more access to a good nights sleep.
 Being present, you are not worrying about things so that night you are far more likely to sleep better.
 When your nervous system has had a break and the rest and restore mode activated you will sleep better.
-And after a good night's sleep you wake up with immediate emotional benefits.
+And after a good night's sleep you wake up with immediate mental and emotional benefits.

 6. Understanding Pain